Your Language Center - available at each campus

 Organization and implementation of specialized French courses

-Organization and implementation of specialized English courses (Reak Estate Managment, Media Management, Heritage Conservation) and English courses within the framework of the "Potentiale Nutzen II" ESF project
+Organization and implementation of specialized English courses (Real Estate Management, Media Management, Heritage Conservation) and English courses within the framework of the "Potentiale Nutzen II" ESF project

 Nicole Mauel (ESF Project)

-The contact details of our adjust instructors can be found in our List of people at RheinMain University of Applied Sciences.
+The contact details of our adjunct instructors can be found in our list of people at RheinMain University of Applied Sciences.

 German as a Foreign Language